xcarol/wmm-qt/README.md

 When using the vscode CMake extension, it provides an easy way to run them both from its _Project outline_ view.

 Use _linguist_ tool from the command line to translate the literals.

+## Application Guide

+### Duplicates

+What are duplicate transactions?

+When you import new transactions, some of the first ones might already be in the database because they were the last transactions from the previous import.
+In this case, when searching for duplicates, you can manually delete the duplicated transactions.

+Another scenario for finding duplicates is when you see two identical transactions, but they are actually different.

+Since bank transactions may not include a timestamp, only the date appears in the transaction details.
+Imagine buying a €1 drink in the morning and the same drink at the same store for the same price in the evening.
+You'd see a duplicate transaction that's a false positive.
+In this case, you can mark them as non-duplicates.
+The next time you search for duplicates, they won't appear, but they will still be counted as separate transactions.